-- We must pay competitively both as to the amount and type of compensation we offer as compared to the "Market Group" companies listed below in order to attract and retain our executive talent. - A substantial portion of each executive's total compensation should be performance-based and dependent on the achievement of financial performance goals over both the short and longer term. - The financial performance goals should be drivers of stockholder value over the short and longer term, such as sales growth, earnings per share (EPS) and total stockholder return (TSR).
+- We must pay competitively both as to the amount and type of compensation we offer as compared to the "Market Group" companies listed below in order to attract and retain our executive talent. - A substantial portion of each executive's total compensation should be performance-based and dependent on the achievement of financial and other performance goals over both the short and longer term. - The financial performance goals should be drivers of stockholder value over the short and longer term, such as sales growth, earnings per share (EPS) and total stockholder return (TSR).

-Overview of Our Executive Compensation Program for Fiscal 2015
+Overview of Our Executive Compensation Program for Fiscal 2016

-During fiscal 2015, the primary elements of compensation earned by each of our Named Executive Officers consisted of base salary, an annual incentive cash payment, a long-term performance plan (in the form of cash-based and equity-based incentive awards), a long-term equity incentive program, a limited number of personal benefits, and retirement benefits earned under our qualified retirement plans and supplemental executive retirement plan (except Mr. Swift and Mr. Foley who are not eligible for the Company's supplemental executive retirement plan).
+During fiscal 2016, the primary elements of compensation earned by each of our Named Executive Officers consisted of base salary, an annual incentive cash payment, a long-term performance plan (in the form of cash-based and equity-based incentive awards), a long-term equity incentive program, a limited number of personal benefits, and retirement benefits earned under our qualified retirement plans and supplemental executive retirement plan (Messrs.
+Kurzius, Smith, Stetz and Wilson were the active participants in 2016 of the Company's supplemental executive retirement plan).